Why The Project Exists. What It Exists For.

 In 2017, I self-designed and self-published "Charlotte: The Signs Of The Times" as a way to collect my photography and share it with others by bringing this story to living rooms and bookshelves far and wide.
 It is now in its 3rd Printing.

-Since then, this visual documentation of our city's history has evolved into a physical preservation effort as seen on full display in the newly opened exhibit at the Charlotte Museum Of History titled "Charlotte: Signs Of Home" - I was honored to be Guest Curator & Designer for the exhibit which primarily draws from the Charlotte Signs Project's collection.
+Since then, this visual documentation of our city's history has evolved into a physical preservation effort as seen on full display in the exhibit at the Charlotte Museum Of History titled "Charlotte: Signs Of Home" which completed its successful run in September 2023.
+I was honored to be Guest Curator & Designer for the exhibit which primarily drew from the Charlotte Signs Project's collection.

 So join me as we walk down memory lane and learn some new history, and please also keep in touch by following the Project on all social media channels at @cltsignsproject as it continually evolves and develops!